-The following Public Law practice note Produced in partnership with Eric Metcalfe of Monckton Chambers provides comprehensive and up to date legal information covering:
+The following Public Law practice note produced in partnership with Eric Metcalfe of Monckton Chambers and Alistair Grainger of 25 Bedford Row provides comprehensive and up to date legal information covering:

 The Civil Contingencies Act 2004 (CCA 2004) provides the primary framework for dealing with large-scale emergencies under UK law:

-Part 1 of the Act concerns the responsibility of various public bodies and certain private bodies (eg energy suppliers or telecommunications providers) to undertake contingency planning for emergencies
+CCA 2004, Part 1 concerns the responsibility of various public bodies and certain private bodies (eg energy suppliers or telecommunications providers) to undertake contingency planning for emergencies

-For example, section 14 of the Human Rights Act 1998 (HRA 1998) permits a Secretary of State to make a designated derogation from rights under the European Convention on Human Rights (ECHR).
-Although a derogation under Article 15 ECHR may only be made ‘in time of war or other public emergency threatening the life of the nation’, it is entirely possible for there to be a ‘public emergency’ under Article 15 without the CCA 2004 being engaged: see eg the Human Rights Act (Designated Derogation) Order 2001, SI 2001/3644 made following the 9/11 attacks.
+For example, primary legislation such as the Coronavirus Act 2020 and section 14 of the Human Rights Act 1998 (HRA 1998) permit a Secretary of State to make a designated derogation from rights under the European Convention on Human Rights (ECHR).
+Although a derogation under Article 15 ECHR may only be made ‘in time of war or other public emergency threatening the life of the nation’, it is entirely possible for there to be a ‘public emergency’ under Article 15 without the CCA 2004 being engaged.
+An example is the Human Rights Act (Designated Derogation) Order 2001, made following the 9/11 attacks.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.